nodeshift/nodejs-reference-architecture/README.md

 ### Key tenets

-* Whenever possible components should have been validated at scale within the `teams` JavaScript/Node.js deployments or in engagements with our customers.
+* Whenever possible components should have been validated at scale within the `team's` JavaScript/Node.js deployments or in engagements with our customers.
 * We need to consider licensing and other due diligence when selection components.
 * We are going to start with a focus on the back-end, a similar effort for front-end